 Regarding our discussion of the changing use of streets by pedestrians, bicyclists, trolleys, cars, etc., see this New York Times item, “The Pedestrian Loses the Way.”
 And then here’s an interesting op-ed from an urban planning perspective about the look and feel and sheer cultural centrality of parking lots.
-Next, apropos our discussion of urban highways, cities around the US are now dismantling some major roads.
-Finally: they’re building bicycle superhighways for commuters in Copenhagen.

-Monday we were discussing the rise of the motorcar and the good roads movement of the early 20th century.
+Today we were discussing the rise of the motorcar and the good roads movement of the early 20th century.
 Read this entertaining account in Atlas Obscura of the 1919 military convoy from D.C. to California that helped to convince Eisenhower, who went along for the ride, that America could use a better system of national highways.

 Just for fun, here’s a link to the Berlin clock shop I mentioned in class the other day.
 Clocks and watches remain symbols of craftsmanship and status today as in the late Middle Ages.
 Check out these beautiful machines: Exclusive Wohnraumuhren.

 Here is a prep sheet that includes the essay prompts that are fair game for the midterm exam.

 These land use maps on the Bloomberg website, based on 2017 U.S. Dept. of Agriculture data, are super interesting.
 Note how little land, relatively speaking, is urbanized.

 Check out this story from last year on APR’s Marketplace.
 It’s about, among other things, the cultural attractions, or lack thereof, in Milton Keynes.

 Give a listen to this NPR story: “Will Morocco’s Chinese-Funded ‘Tech City’ Ever Break Ground?”